I3A-NavSys/utrafman_sim/docs/README.md

 ## 3. Drone Control Software
 The UAV control plugin takes UAV positions / velocities / accelerations from Gazebo using the C++ API, computes the difference between UAV position and reference from the FlightPlan, computes the control action and computes the forces and moments to apply to the UAV in Gazebo.
 Moreover, this plugin also send telemetry data throgh topics with the frecuency selected.
-You could found the code of the plugin in _siam_main_ package, in _src_ folder.
+You could found the code of the plugin in _siam\_main_ package, in _src_ folder.
 The plugin has been implemented the control present [in this paper](https://journals.sagepub.com/doi/10.1177/1729881418820425).

 ## 4. UTM Services
 To be defined.

+---

 # 5. Tutorials
 This section contains tutorials to install and use SiAM Simulator.